GammaGames/gortys-project/README.md

 Pretty rough and dirty, just done over a spring break for fun.

 If anyone wants to fork this and make it more object oriented, then feel free!
+Currently everything is in global namespace and it's very ugly.

 [Working Example of website](http://gammagames.net/gortys/)